venmo/venmo.github.io/_posts/2015-01-28-awesome-venmo-api-hacks.md

 Via provides some helpful roadtripping features while also tracking all of your expenses along the way, allowing for easy reimbursements between roadtrippers.

-They built Via as a mobile web app, using Ruby on Rails and PostgreSQL for the database.
-The main API we used was Venmo (for user login, friend lists, and payments), but they also used the Google Maps API, Google Places API, and the MyGasFeed API.
+The team built Via as a mobile web app, using Ruby on Rails and PostgreSQL for the database.
+The main API used was Venmo (for user login, friend lists, and payments), but they also used the Google Maps API, Google Places API, and the MyGasFeed API.
 The icons are Twitter emoji, but the rest of the graphics they made themselves.

 [Take a look at Via on ChallengePost!](http://challengepost.com/software/via)